-In order to allay the fears of landlords and their lenders relating to Universal Credit, the Department of Work and Pensions (DWP) has agreed to safeguard landlords' income by putting in place protection mechanisms to allow for the payment of rent direct to landlords in certain circumstances where tenants are vulnerable or fall into arrears of rent above a certain level.
+In order to allay the fears of landlords and their lenders relating to Universal Credit, the DWP has agreed to safeguard landlords' income by putting in place protection mechanisms to allow for the payment of rent direct to landlords in certain circumstances where tenants are vulnerable or fall into arrears of rent above a certain level.
 These could include payment directly to landlords where two months of rent has accrued, or bi-monthly (instead of monthly) payments to the tenant.
 Changes to the structure of the benefit system (including any system of direct payment of the housing component of Universal Credit to tenants) may affect the ability of claimants to pay their rent or lead to delays in the payment of rent and so could also affect the ability of an Authorised Borrower to meet its payment obligations under the Authorised Loan to which it is a party.
+On 21st September, 2017, the then Minister for Employment, Damien Hinds, sent a letter to the chair of the Work and Pensions Committee announcing two further initiatives intended to tackle social landlords'